andreeaiosip/what-a-track/README.md

 ## What a Track
+***
+This project is created for the Interactive Frontend Development module at the **Full Stack Software Development Course** with **Code Institute**.

+**The brief:**
+_Project purpose_: Presentation of interactive data
+In this project, you'll build an interactive front-end site.
+The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.

+_Main Technologies Required_: HTML, CSS, JavaScript.

+_Optional_: jQuery, d3.js, crossfilter and/or dc.js, any other JavaScript libraries, SaSS, external APIs.

+_Value provided_:
+Users are able to interact with the site in their particular way, to achieve their personal goals and derive answers to their specific questions.
+The site owner advances their own goals by providing this functionality, potentially by being a regular user themselves.

+***
+**THE IDEA**
 I’ve always been interested in discovering new music, so I choose to bring my passion for music into this project.

-What a Track is a lyrics finder website created with the API’s data from Musixmatch.com.
+**What a Track is a lyrics finder website created with the API’s data from Musixmatch.com.**
 Musixmatch is world’s largest lyrics database with more than 14 million lyrics in over 50 distinct languages.

 I had to sign up and register my app on their website to get an API key.
 I have signed up for the Not Commercial Use plan, free to use version (personal use and beta testing).